 - Ensure that your OneDrive is connected to Windows

-One of the causes for the Sync error is the connection to your Windows account.
-In order to make sure that your OneDrive account is connected to Windows perform the following steps,
+One of the causes of the Sync error is the connection to your Windows account.
+In order to make sure that your OneDrive account is connected to Windows perform the following steps:

-- Go to Start, Settings>Accounts>Email and app accounts.
+- Go to Start, then to Settings > Accounts > Email and app accounts.

-- Right-click on the OneDrive cloud icon in the notification area and click on “Settings”
+- If you stick with OneDrive and want to continue fixing the problem, right-click on the OneDrive cloud icon in the notification area and click on Settings.

 - Make sure that you have sufficient permissions to the file or the folder you add.
 In case you have a problem with a file that’s on the network contact your network administrator.
 Also, check that if a folder./file with that name already exists in the same location on the OneDrive.